EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 That one bit twice, in two different reports, which is why it is worth a grep for any other `array[?]` used against an integer-array column.

+Part of that table is an old lesson: good test coverage is the first line of defense in a Rails upgrade.
+Specs for the calendar helper, the totals, and the report queries would have caught three of these failures before a browser was ever opened, and adding guard specs for them was part of finishing the upgrade.
+The other rows are why coverage alone was not enough.
+No test environment executes development config, and a spec that only asserts a status code cannot see a garbage response body.
+Those needed the layers below.

 ### What each verification layer proved

 The checks were not one thing.
 Each layer ran in a different environment and proved something different.
-None of them is universally better.
+No single layer is better than the others.
 They have different blind spots.

 | Layer | Environment or stack | What it exercised | What it did not prove |
 | --- | --- | --- | --- |